AnicetNgrt/flore1/README.md

  # This is our "Text Asset".
 Every time we will want to create a sprite
  # with this same building manual, we will create it from this Text Asset
 ```
-Then you create a sprite from your asset (think of the Text Asset as a building manual).
+Then you create a sprite from your asset (think of the Text Asset as a building manual).:
 ```python
 super_sprite = super_asset.to_sprite()
 # That's that simple